-Revenues are generated by charging tariffs for transporting crude oil, refined products and NGLs through our pipelines as well as by charging fees for various services at our terminal facilities.
-Revenues are also generated by acquiring and marketing crude oil, refined products and NGLs.
+Revenues are generated by charging tariffs for transporting crude oil, NGLs and refined products through our pipelines as well as by charging fees for various services at our terminal facilities.
+Revenues are also generated by acquiring and marketing crude oil, NGLs and refined products.
 Generally, our commodity purchases are entered into in contemplation of or simultaneously with corresponding sale transactions involving physical deliveries, which enables us to secure a profit on the transaction at the time of purchase.
 We also seek to maintain a position that is substantially balanced within our various commodity purchase and sales activities.
 We may experience net unbalanced positions for short periods of time as a result of production, transportation and delivery variances, as well as logistical issues associated with inclement weather conditions.
 When unscheduled physical inventory builds or draws do occur, they are monitored and managed to a balanced position over a reasonable period of time.
-We do not use futures or other derivative instruments to speculate on crude oil, refined products or NGL prices, as these activities could expose us to significant losses.
-We do use derivative contracts as economic hedges against price changes related to our forecasted refined products and NGL purchase and sales activities.
+We do not use futures or other derivative instruments to speculate on crude oil, NGLs or refined products prices, as these activities could expose us to significant losses.
+We do use derivative contracts as economic hedges against price changes related to our forecasted NGLs and refined products purchase and sales activities.
 These derivatives are intended to have equal and opposite effects of the purchase and sales activities.